-Holy Basil has numerous mechanisms of action.
-Its beneficial effects are found across quite a few categories of medicinal activities, including anti-bacterial, anti-acne, anti-stress, antilipidemic, antidiabetic and blood glucose-lowering properties.
+Holy Basil's beneficial effects are found across quite a few categories of medicinal activities, including anti-bacterial, anti-acne, anti-stress, antilipidemic, antidiabetic, and blood glucose-lowering properties.

-Research has shown strong antibacterial activity of extract of Holy Basil.
+Research has shown strong antibacterial activity of the extract of Holy Basil.

 However, the majority of the bacterial species were susceptible to all the extracts of O. sanctum, when compared to A. vera and S. grandiflora.

 This work supports the traditional use of these plants and the therapeutic value against bacterial pathogens so that they can be alternate antibacterial agents in the future.

 In another study Holy basil oil was tested in trials as an antibacterial treatment for acne.

 It produced good results.
 An excellent study of oils from four types of Ocimum species found that although there was variation in contents all oils were found to have antimicrobial activity at fairly low dilutions.2